Motion to Take Note

 My Lords, I join other noble Lords in congratulating the noble Viscount, Lord Waverley, on securing this debate, which has been wide-ranging.
 It has moved from kettles to China, from spying to crime and to botnet threats.
 I look forward to the Minister encapsulating the debate in his response.
 For what it is worth, I would characterise its mood as a slightly uneasy sense that we have been doing the right things but may have to do a lot more.
 The degree of uneasiness has varied from noble Lord to noble Lord but I fear that I sit at the pessimistic end of that spectrum.

-As the noble Viscount set out, we sit in a very complex landscape, and that complexity has been deepened by the speed of change and the degree of complexity and connectivity across our lives.
+As the noble Viscount set out, we sit in a very complex landscape.
+That complexity has been deepened by the speed of change and the degree of connectivity across our lives.
 But we should not forget that there is also a huge political dimension to all this.
 The world is changing, probably faster than many of us have experienced for a long time.
 The move towards more autocratic leadership in some very important places fosters these kind of threats and that is why a multilateral approach is absolutely central.
 Many Peers have highlighted that—not least the mover of this Motion—and I will come back to it.

 The other game-changer—I do not think this has been alluded to much—is the asymmetry in the possibility for one individual a long way away to take on a Government or a large national corporation, or at least think they can.
 I do not think we have seen that situation before, and it emboldens individuals or groups of individuals to do things hitherto not considered possible.
 The Government have clearly demonstrated that they are seeking to commit on this issue.
 It is hard to tell how successful this has been, because as the noble Lords, Lord West and Lord Ricketts, and others, have highlighted, the NCSC has been active and—we believe—successful, but we do not see its best work.
 That is the conundrum with those kinds of agencies; it is defending a negative.
 But looking forward, I would like to hear from the Minister how the Government support the NCSC and how its role will grow.